mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 <img src="http://www.ajnr.org/content/ajnr/early/2018/01/18/ajnr.A5527/F1.large.jpg" width=500>

-I know there are more possibilities.
+I know there are other possibilities out there.
 I want to attempt to see what can be done to garner more attention to this radiotracer.

 At a birds-eye-view, my plans are as follows: